codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 ## .NET attributes ##

-This section enlists .NET attributes recognized by translating applicaton.
+This section lists .NET attributes recognized by the translation application.

 ### System.Diagnostics.Conditional ###